A home from home

 Somewhere to relax

 The main social hub of every College is its common room and bar (also known as a JCR, or Junior Common/Combination Room).
 Many offer TVs, newspapers, pool tables or computer games.
-Colleges have a wide range of sports and music facilities too – such as playing fields, gyms, practice rooms and performance venues.
+Colleges have a wide range of sports and music facilities too – such as playing fields, gyms, practice rooms and performance venues (see also Sport and Music).

 Somewhere to eat